Luis Garcia Player Props: Nationals vs. Padres

-Luis Garcia -- with a slugging percentage of .225 in his past 10 games, including no home runs) -- will be in action for the Washington Nationals versus the San Diego Padres, with Ryan Weathers on the hill, on May 24 at 7:05 PM ET.
+The Washington Nationals, including Luis Garcia (.237 slugging percentage in past 10 games, including no home run), take on starting pitcher Blake Snell and the San Diego Padres at Nationals Park, Thursday at 4:05 PM ET.

-He had two hits (going 2-for-4) in his most recent appearance against the Padres.
+He had a hitless showing in his most recent game (0-for-2 with an RBI) against the Padres.

 Luis Garcia Game Info & Props vs. the Padres